What Is an Endorsement in Advertising?

-Over the last hundred years, there have literary been thousands of advertising endorsements.
-From athletes and movie stars, to doctors and mechanics, endorsements are a major part of the advertising and public relations industries.
+Over the last hundred years, there have literally been thousands of advertising endorsements.
+From athletes and movie stars to doctors and mechanics, endorsements are a major part of the advertising and public relations industries.
 And with good reason.

 When a product or service chooses to align itself with someone famous, or an expert in that field, they are taking a shortcut to recognition, goodwill, and credibility.
 For instance, you may never have given a second thought to a certain brand of cereal.
 But when an Olympic gold medal athlete you know comes out and says they eat it, it's on your radar.

-In other words, endorsements are an easy way for a brand to attach themselves to the positive feelings associated with a celebrity or industry professional.
+In other words, endorsements are an easy way for a brand to attach itself to the positive feelings associated with a celebrity or industry professional.

 Types of Endorsements

 There are four basic types of endorsements, mostly paid, that brands have available to them.
 Sometimes they are free, especially for charities such as celebrities speaking out on behalf of breast cancer screening tests.